 and served from 1966 through 1969; including an eighteen-month tour

 in Viet Nam where he received an Army Commendation Medal.

-years on shift at the fire station.
-He advanced through testing
+on shift at the fire station.
+He advanced through testing to the

 to Deputy Chief.
 He received an Associates Degree in Engineering